roberthyde/stabiliser/cran-comments.md

 ## Test environments
 * local Windows install, R 4.1.0
-* linux (on travis-ci), R 4.1.0
+* Linux (on travis-ci), R 4.1.0

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-There was 1 NOTE: